 - Pharmacy technician

 The Differences Between Vocational Schools, Community Colleges, and Universities

 When you're deciding your path, it's important that you know the major differences between trade schools, community colleges, and four-year colleges.
 I'll outline the biggest differences between each type of school for you here.

 Trade school programs are the shortest; they run from less than a year to up to two years.
 As opposed to community colleges and four-year colleges, many vocational schools are for-profit businesses.
 The focus of trade schools is on giving students hands-on experience directly related to a specific job.
 At the end of a program, you can get a diploma or certificate, prepare for a licensing exam, or become an apprentice or journeyman in a skilled trade.
 Admission is mostly open enrollment.

 There's really no extracurricular involvement or on-campus culture at trade schools.
 Students just attend their classes and get their professional training.

 Community colleges award associate degrees at the end of two years.
 Most community colleges are public, but there are private ones, which are usually referred to as junior colleges.
 Like trade schools, some community colleges give diplomas or certificates to students who complete a program to practice in a specific field like cosmetology or nursing.
 Admission is mostly open enrollment: high school graduates or students 18 or older can attend.

 Community colleges tend to be the cheapest of all the college options.
-The average tuition and fees for a year at a public two-year college for in-district students is $3,660, and the average at a public four-year college for in-state students is $10,230.
+In 2019, the average tuition and fees for a year at a public two-year college for in-district students was $3,730, and the average at a public four-year college for in-state students was $10,820.
 The average cost to complete a trade school degree (1-2 years) is $34,740.

 Socially, there are more options for students at community colleges than there are for students at trade schools.
 However, there are fewer options compared to students at four-year colleges.
 Community colleges often have sports teams, clubs, and on-campus residents, but many community college students commute and are only at school for their classes.